arsari/AnalyticsWeb/README.md

-# Analytic
+# Analytic Implementation Playground

-Analytic Implementation Playground
+Repository for the Analytic Implementation Playground is a web application that allows to explore the implementation of Tealium IQ and Adobe Analytics.